thayerj/jquery-datalink/README.md

 # Introduction

+The term "data linking" is used here to mean "automatically linking the field of an object to another field of another object."
+That is to say, the two objects are "linked" to each other, where changing the value of one object (the 'source') automatically updates the value in the other object (the 'target').

 This is a fork of the official jQuery DataLink plugin.
 It has the following changes:

 * It is possible to apply convert and convertBack functions to more than one DOM element at a time.